joemar25/Artifical-Intellegence-8-Puzzle-Mid-Term/README.md

 // solution path
 // solution cost
 // number of nodes expanded before reaching the goal [a -> c -> f]

+- if has an input (if ever) check if input data is duplicated